 The Issuing CA shall revoke a TrustID Certificate as quickly as practical after receipt of a proper Revocation request and confirmation of the authority of the person requesting Revocation.
-The Issuing CA may suspend a TrustID non-Server Certificate prior to making a determination on whether to revoke it.
-Promptly following Revocation of a TrustID Certificate, the Issuing CA shall update the online Certificate database and/or CRL, as applicable.
+The Issuing CA may suspend a TrustID non-Server Certificate before deciding whether to revoke it.
+Promptly following the Revocation of a TrustID Certificate, the Issuing CA shall update the online Certificate database and/or CRL, as applicable.
 All Revocation requests and the resulting actions taken by the Issuing CA will be archived.